 Conceptual models

-Submissions shall define modular UML conceptual models to specify the concepts required to represent information about operational threats and risks and concepts required to support an understanding of operational threats and risks.
+Submissions shall define modular UML conceptual models to specify the concepts required to represent information about operational threats and risks.

-This conceptual model shall capture the intended meaning of operational threat & risk related concepts such that it may be used as a reference for the use of those concepts in specific exchanges and data stores.
+The conceptual model shall capture the intended meaning of operational threat and risk related concepts such that it may be used as a reference for the use of those concepts in specific exchanges and data stores.

-The conceptual model should not assume any particular technology, domain, representation, structure of information or schema.
-It shall be a model of the concepts representing real-world entities, not of a data representation.
+The conceptual model shall not assume any particular technology, domain, representation, structure of information or schema.
+It shall be a model of the concepts representing real-world entities, not of a specific data representation.

-The conceptual model shall be expressed as a modular UML model

 Operational Threat and Risk concepts

-The conceptual models shall provide definitions of the concepts of "operational threats" and “operational risk” .
+The conceptual models shall provide definitions of the concepts of "operational threats” and “operational risk”.
 Proposals shall use standard terminology when applicable.
 References to existing standards shall be provided to facilitate mappings and avoid ambiguity.

-Proposals shall include and define other concepts related to operational threats and risks including but not limited to:
+Proposal’s conceptual models shall define other concepts related to common operational threat and risk terms including but not limited to:

 Asset